JJoosshhuua/HR_Analytics_Pbi/README.md

 - Created a duplicate file, parameter and functions to manipulate the data

-- Created Calendar dimension using blank query :
+- Created Calendar dimension using the blank query :
         = List.Dates
           (#date(2022,1,1),
           365,